Porto, Portugal, is a magical modern city in Europe that you can explore. But how much do you know about this port city on the Iberian Peninsula?

 How Did Porto Get Its Name?

-Many years ago, our beloved Porto was initially formed by the Celts, although it was known as Cale or Callaici back then.
-The group known as The Celts were people from various tribes who shared some similarities and inhabited multiple parts of Europe, such as Britain, France, and Ireland.
+Many years ago, our beloved Porto was initially formed by the Celts.
+Although it was known as Cale or Callaici back then.
+The group known as The Celts were people from various tribes.
+These groups shared some similarities and inhabited multiple parts of Europe, such as Britain, France, and Ireland.
 Thanks to their iron engineering abilities, they were known for being highly advanced for that period, hence their time being known as the Iron Age.

 With the ever-expanding Roman empire, the Celts’ land was slowly being taken over.
 Once occupied by The Romans, they renamed the province Portus Cale, which meant ‘Port of Cale,’ with ‘Cale’ being a nod to its Celtic roots.